jan-cieslik/cancer_informatics/docs/learning_R/ggplot_geometries.md

 - `geom_boxplot()`creates a box plot.

-## NHANES data set
+## NHANES Dataset

 In this chapter we will use the NHANES data set to create example plots.
-The National Health and Nutrition Examination Survey (NHANES) is a collection of studies conducted by the Centers for Disease Control and Prevention (CDC) to assess the health and nutritional status of adults and children in the United States.
-The dataset contains a wide range of health-related information, including demographic characteristics, physical and laboratory measurements, dietary information, and information about health behaviors and conditions.
+The National Health and Nutrition Examination Survey (NHANES) is a collection of studies conducted by the Center for Disease Control and Prevention (CDC) to assess the health and nutritional status of adults and children in the United States.
+The dataset contains a wide range of health-related information, including demographic characteristics, physical and laboratory measurements, dietary information, and information about health behaviours and conditions.

 :::tip
 You can install the `NHANES` data set directly from R: